Bring your solar dream to life

 As you would with any large purchase, it pays to get 2 or 3 quotes so that you can compare the advice they give you, as well as costs.

-We recommend that you choose an installer who can come to your home to do an onsite assessment.
-To plan the right system for your home, they will need to assess your property’s suitability.
+It’s best to choose an installer who can come to your home and do an onsite assessment.
+To plan the right system for you, they’ll need to assess your property’s suitability.

 Find out more about planning your system